People

 Nayeong acquired her Bachelor’s degree in Psychology and Electrical Electronic Engineering in Yonsei University.
 Based on her interest in human cognitive function, she decided to study human intelligence with the aid of brain-inspired AI models.
 Now, she is an MS student in prof. Sangwan Lee’s Brain and Machine Intelligence Lab.
 Her research interest is in hippocampal memory-based inference guided by abstract knowledge.

-Hoyong Choi(Master's)
+Hoyong Choi(M.S.)

 • Memory